You are here

 Denials of access:

-• On 3 March, at a border crossing point near Izvaryne (non-government-controlled, 52km south-east of Luhansk), a member of the armed formations told the SMM to leave the area.
+• On 12 May, at a border crossing point near Voznesenivka (formerly Chervonopartyzansk, non-government-controlled, 65km south-east of Luhansk), a member of the armed formations told the SMM that “it had seen enough” and asked it to leave the area immediately.

 Regular restrictions related to disengagement areas and mines/UXO:

 [1] For a complete breakdown of ceasefire violations, please see the annexed table.
-During the reporting period, the SMM cameras in Krasnohorivka and at Oktiabr mine were not operational.
+During the reporting period, the SMM camera in Stanytsia Luhanska (government-controlled, 16km north-east of Luhansk) was not operational.

 [2]Disengagement is foreseen in the Framework Decision of the Trilateral Contact Group relating to disengagement of forces and hardware of 21 September 2016.